rehierl/node-tree-outliner/88-todos.md

 # List of things to do

 The ultimate goal is to leave no question unanswered.

-=> A painfully slow and nerve wrecking process ...
+A painfully slow and nerve wrecking process ...
-As it turns out, I'm just too darn stubborn to give up ...
+It looks like, I'm just too darn stubborn to give up ...
-Ain't No Mountain High Enough
+"Ain't No Mountain High Enough" :)

 **TODO**
 No two sections within a single tree have identical